maxwellowusu/IDM_6103_Team1/README.md

 ##### 1. data preprocessing
 This script is used to connects to API, downloads and processed data into census tract. save as csv and geojson.
 ##### 2. modeling
-This script is used to EDA, visualisation and modeling.
+This script is used for EDA, visualisation and modeling.

 ## Required software and packages
 pandas